Which application service do I use?

-I went to an institution outside of the United States.
+I went to an institution outside of the United States and English Speaking Canada.
 How do I send you my transcript?

-Regardless of your citizenship, language or home country, if you attended a post-secondary institution outside of the United States, you must have your academic records evaluated by an external, U.S.-based credentials evaluation agency.
-Those using the Bloomberg School application must choose an agency that will include a copy of their transcripts or marks sheets in its credentialing report.
-More information may be found on the international applicant page.
+Regardless of your citizenship, language or home country, if you attended a post-secondary institution outside of the United States or English speaking Canada, you must have your academic records evaluated by the World Education Services, Inc (WES).
+SOPHAS will not accept any foreign transcripts.
+More information may be found on the international applicant page and on SOPHAS’s website.

 I went to multiple institutions, do I have to send transcripts from each school or just where I received my degree?

-Johns Hopkins University requires transcripts from each and every university attended, regardless of the number of credits earned or if the grades appear on your home institution's transcript.
+Johns Hopkins University and SOPHAS require transcripts from each and every university attended, regardless of the number of credits earned or if the grades appear on your home institution's transcript.

 I am a U.S.-based student who studied abroad.
 Do I need to submit documentation from my study abroad school?